 Employees are encouraged to seek the advice of a representative of a brokerage organization, an independent investment advisor or advisory firm, or other person or entity when making this decision.
-An employee should consider how an individual, who is providing a recommendation regarding available options, is compensated.
-As always, Auburn University employees can contact our retirement plan consulting firm, Johnson Sterling, Inc., or plan vendor representatives to discuss available options.
+An employee should consider how an individual, which is providing a recommendation regarding their options, is compensated.
+Auburn University employees are provided this service free of charge from our consulting firm, Johnson Sterling.

-Effective June 1, 2015, participants in Auburn University's 403(b) and 457(b) voluntary retirement plans will be required to acknowledge, in writing, that they obtained and reviewed answers to questions designed to help an employee get clear and concise answers regarding recommendations that they receive.
-We want employees to understand the recommendations and the cost in real dollars, not percentages or basis points.
+Effective June 1, 2015, participants in Auburn University's 403(b) and 457(b) voluntary retirement plans are required to acknowledge, in writing, that they obtained and reviewed answers to questions designed to help an employee get clear and concise answers regarding recommendations that they receive.
+We want employees to understand the incentive for certain recommendations and the cost in real dollars, not percentages or basis points.